augusto-gontijo/eda-enem2019/README.md

 Source: https://en.wikipedia.org/wiki/Exame_Nacional_do_Ensino_Médio

 # What is this project?
-This is an exploratory data analysis based on the 2019 results of the ENEM exam.
+This is an exploratory data analysis based on the results of the ENEM exam of 2019.
 The dataset is public and provided by the Brazillian Government.

 Dataset: https://www.gov.br/inep/pt-br/acesso-a-informacao/dados-abertos/microdados/enem